FOR-CAST/Biomass_borealDataPrep/Biomass_borealDataPrep.md

   <tr>
    <td style="text-align:left;"> ecoregionLayer </td>
    <td style="text-align:left;"> sf </td>
    <td style="text-align:left;"> A `sf` polygon object that characterizes the unique ecological regions (`ecoregionGroup`) used to parameterize the biomass, cover, and species establishment probability models.
 It will be overlaid with landcover to generate classes for every ecoregion/LCC combination.
-It must have same extent and crs as `studyAreaLarge`.
+It must have same extent and crs as `studyArea_biomassParam`.
 It is superseded by `sim$ecoregionRst` if that object is supplied by the user </td>
    <td style="text-align:left;"> https://sis.agr.gc.ca/cansis/nsdb/ecostrat/district/ecodistrict_shp.zip </td>
   </tr>
   <tr>
    <td style="text-align:left;"> ecoregionRst </td>
    <td style="text-align:left;"> SpatRaster </td>
    <td style="text-align:left;"> A raster that characterizes the unique ecological regions used to parameterize the biomass, cover, and species establishment probability models.
 If this object is provided, it will supercede `sim$ecoregionLayer`.
 It will be overlaid with landcover to generate classes for every ecoregion/LCC combination.
-It must have same extent and crs as `rasterToMatchLarge` if supplied by user - use `reproducible::postProcess`.
+It must have same extent and crs as `rasterToMatch_biomassParam` if supplied by user - use `reproducible::postProcess`.
 If it uses an attribute table, it must contain the field 'ecoregion' to represent raster values </td>
    <td style="text-align:left;"> NA </td>
   </tr>
   <tr>